Skip to content

 --max-sessions N 100 Maximum concurrent sessions; an initialize past the cap gets 503

---session-idle-ttl SECONDS 0 (disabled) Idle timeout; evict a session and its child after this much inactivity so a client that disconnects without DELETE does not pin a slot
+--session-idle-ttl SECONDS 0 (disabled) Idle timeout for OLDER clients' sessions (newer clients have --modern-idle-ttl); evict a session and its child after this much inactivity so a client that disconnects without DELETE does not pin a slot

 Standards Conformance